FAQGURU/FAQGURU/topics/en/ruby-on-rails.md

 * https://career.guru99.com/top-34-ruby-on-rail-interview-questions/

 [[↑] Back to top](#ruby-on-rails)
 ### Explain what is the role of sub-directory app/controllers and app/helpers?
-(Mid)

 * App/controllers: A web request from the user is handled by the Controller.
 The controller sub-directory is where Rails looks to find controller classes
 * App/helpers: The helper’s sub-directory holds any helper classes used to assist the view, model and controller classes.